pittcsc/learn-git/slides.md

 ---

-# How do I use it?
+# How do I do it?

 ----

 ## Workshop on Thursday

 8:00pm, Sennott Square Rm.
 5129

 ---